particle-iot/softap-setup-js/README.md

 ## Configuration

-Configuration options are specified in the following three ways:

-1. Defaults loaded from config/defaults.json
-2. SOFTAP_* environment variables specified
-3. Options object provided during instantiation

-### Configuration File

-The file located at `config/defaults.json` contains the most common SoftAP settings.
-If you wish to override these settings, please see below for usage information on environment variables and the options object.

-### Environment Variables

-Defining the following environment variables will override defaults.json:

-* SOFTAP_HOST (defaults to '192.168.0.1')
-* SOFTAP_PORT (defaults to 5609)
-* SOFTAP_PROTOCOL (defaults to 'tcp')

-###  Options Object

 When instantiating a SoftAPSetup object, simply provide an options object with values for the keys you would like to override.

 ### Defaults